jakzo/codesignal-golfing-guide/languages/coffeescript.md

 # CoffeeScript

-## Function Declaration
+CoffeeScript is JavaScript with different syntax.
+All types, methods, etc. are the same as JavaScript.
+We will only cover the differences between CoffeeScript and JavaScript.

+__Function Declaration__
 ``` coffeescript
 challenge = (x, y, z) ->
   x + y + z
 ```

-## Logging
+__Logging__
 ``` coffeescript
 challenge = (x, y, z) ->
   console.log x*y, y*z
   x + y + z
 ```

-## Cheat Sheet
-CoffeeScript is JavaScript with different syntax.
-All types, methods, etc. are the same as JavaScript.
-We will only cover the differences between CoffeeScript and JavaScript.

-- No curly braces - use indentation instead
+- __No curly braces__ - use indentation instead
-- Implicit return - no need to write return at the end of a function
+- __Implicit return__ - no need to write return at the end of a function
-- Parentheses required around function arguments for only one argument
+- __Parentheses required around function arguments__ for only one argument

 ``` js
 // JavaScript